ZihadulIslam2/Book-store/Frontend/README.md

 - add to chart chancing :
-  state the logic ? add to card function: 3.21 h
+   state the logic ? add to card function: 3.21 h get the data check if the data is already not exist show alert mess successfully add to add to card if the data exits send mess already exist your data store the item info to a addtocarditem variable

-  - get the data
+- get the cartItem from the redux stor (slice)
-  - check if the data is already not exist show alert mess successfully add to add to card
+- add nevAddTo cart icon number.
-  - if the data exits send mess already exist your data
+- add sweetalrt to the alrt message.
-  - store the item info to a addtocarditem variable
+- create removeItem fun, and clear function